radkotoktv/Design-Patterns/Project1_Figures/README.md

 - Factory
 - Prototype

-This work is licensed under CC BY-NC-SA 4.0 Page 9 of 9
+This work is licensed under CC BY-NC-SA 4.0